Glossary Terms

 If you need that momentum to keep you motivated, then the snowball method may be for you.
 If you are motivated by saving more money in the long run and can stay disciplined, then the avalanche method may be a better fit.

-Understanding Compound Interest and Selling Assets
+Understanding Compound Interest And Selling Assets

 One reason why those with $20,000 or more in credit cards find themselves struggling to pay it off is because of compound interest